Partner Visa or Spouse Visa in Israel – Overview

 There are 3 possible scenarios when deciding to start the Israeli partner visa process, and each scenario results in a slightly different application process.

-1. Both partners are in Israel – This usually happens when the foreign side is already residing legally in Israel with a different status (student/work immigrant/refugee etc).
-In this case, the application is submitted through the online form.
+1. Both partners are in Israel: If the foreign partner already resides in Israel under a different status (e.g., student, work immigrant, refugee), the application is submitted online.

 Ready to start?